 49. YouTube is the number one platform that impacts consumer behavior.
 (Animoto)

 Whether you want people to make a purchase, subscribe to your newsletters, or download a guide, YouTube is a place where you can drive people to take action.

 50. YouTube is the top purchase driver on social media.
 (Animoto)

 Creating content for shoppers at all stages of the buying process can ensure your business guides consumers from awareness to purchase.

 - More than a third of shoppers say they have purchased products they discovered on YouTube.
 (Source)

 - 62% of businesses post video content on YouTube.
 (Source)

-- As of 2020, YouTube was the fifth most used social media platform for marketers after Facebook, Instagram, LinkedIn, and Twitter.
+- As of 2020, YouTube was the second most used social media platform for marketers after Facebook, Instagram, LinkedIn, and Twitter.
 (Source)

 - 20% of users will close a video if it doesn’t catch their attention within the first 10 seconds.
 (Source)